 Over the winter months the Association provides a programme of popular talks in Cramond Kirk Hall.
 "Carols by Candlelight" in early December each year is regarded as the start of Cramond's Christmas celebrations.
 The Association has sections for those interested in history and the History Section's monthly talks over the winter are well attended

-Cramond Community Council
+Cramond and Barnton Community Council

-The Association welcomed the formation of the Cramond Community Council in 2004.
+The Association welcomed the formation of the Cramond and Barnton Community Council in 2004.
 The Council as the elected body and the Association as the membership organisation mean that two voices now speak for the community instead of one.